- Normal precautions

-In October 2022, damage to critical infrastructure from widespread missile strikes in Ukraine resulted in water and electricity shortages in multiple parts of the country.
-Severe electricity shortages and blackouts have been reported in the city and region of Lviv.
-Kyiv city authorities have asked the public to limit use of electricity between 5pm and 10pm.
+Since October 2022, damage to critical infrastructure from repeated widespread missile strikes in Ukraine has resulted in severe water and electricity shortages across the country.
+Severe electricity shortages and blackouts have been reported in the city and region of Lviv, Odesa and elsewhere.
+In Kyiv, electricity supply is currently being rationed, with each part of the city having electricity only for a certain period of the day.
+Kyiv has also suffered from water shortages on a number of occasions.
 You should be aware that electricity and/or water shortages are possible at short notice anywhere in the country.

 Irish citizens in Ukraine who have not already done so should register their details and those of any dependants here.
 Any citizen requiring emergency consular assistance in Ukraine can call the Department on +353 1 408 2000.

 Ukraine’s airspace is closed.
 Most over-land routes out of Ukraine are disrupted, and long delays at border crossings remain a risk.
 Some routes may face closure at short notice.

 Check our travel advice on www.dfa.ie/travel for any neighbouring country that you are planning to travel to or through.
 Useful links are below: